 Create a culture of innovation and creative problem-solving.

-This program is intended to equip leaders and managers within an organization with current and relevant leadership skills, competencies and strategies to enhance productivity, innovation and competitiveness within the organizations and teams they lead.
+This program equips leaders and managers with current and relevant leadership skills, competencies and strategies to enhance productivity, innovation and competitiveness within the organizations and teams they lead.

 Creating a dynamic and innovative leadership presence within the Nova Scotia Business Community.